 - og:type - website

 - og:description - "At Greenhouse, we love hiring so much..."

-By configuring this metadata in the head of the page that hosts your job board, you can determine what gets pulled in.
+By configuring this metadata in the head of the page that hosts your job board, you can determine what information gets pulled in.
 If these values are missing, social media sites will simply use the title of the page and the first image it comes across, regardless of quality.
-If you have any issues with Facebook, you might want to check these two pages that offer help on how to set things up.

 Note: There is no current way for Greenhouse Recruiting to post job ads on behalf of users to Facebook.

 For companies who do not host their job descriptions on their own sites, the options are more limited.
 The company logo that you upload from the Configure > Job Board > Edit Job Board page is the logo that will be used when you share jobs on social networks like LinkedIn.

 Note: LinkedIn caches the photo and description previews, so even if you make a change, it may not appear until 7 days after the link was originally posted.
 After this time, LinkedIn will check the page again and pull over any new information.

 Keywords: [Company logo, job board logo, LinkedIn logo]